google/import-mailbox-to-gmail/README.md

 19. Click **Authorize**.

-You can now use the JSON file to authorize programs to access the Gmail API "insert" and "label" scopes of all users in your Google Apps domain.
+You can now use the JSON file to authorize programs to access the Gmail API "insert" and "label" scopes of all users in your G Suite domain.

 ###B. Importing mbox files using import-mailbox-to-gmail.py